scipy-conference/scipy_proceedings/papers/hameer_abbasi/27_abbasi.rst

 they cannot be implemented in the form :code:`ufunc.reduce`.

 This is nearly as fast as the reductions in :code:`scipy.sparse` when reducing along C-contiguous axes, but is slow otherwise.
-Performance results can be seen in table :ref:`tab:bench`.
+Performance results can be seen in Table :ref:`tab:bench`.
 Profiling reveals that most of the time in the slow case is taken up by sorting, as :code:`ufunc.reduceat` expects all "groups" to be right next to each other.
 This can be improved in the following ways: